dichev/automation-suite/deploy/README.md

-    -f, --force             Suppress confirm messages (used for automation) -n, --dry-run           Dry run mode will do everything as usual except commands execution -q, --quiet             Turn off chat and some logs in stdout --no-chat               Disable chat notification if they are activated -h, --help              output usage information
+    -f, --force             Suppress confirm messages (used for automation) -n, --dry-run           Dry run mode will do everything as usual except commands execution -q, --quiet             Turn off chat and some logs in stdout --wait <int>            Pause between iterations in seconds --announce              Announce what and why is happening and delay the execution to give time to all to prepare --no-chat               Disable chat notification if they are activated -h, --help              output usage information
 ```